Manufacturing Insights — Part 2: Checklist for Successful ERP Projects

 - Select your partner(s) rationally.
 A partner will configure, customize and support your systems.
 As you will have a long-term relationship, it’s critical that there is a good cultural fit and trust.
 Get references, and check everything: are they experts in your sector, are they financially secure, have they got a stable team?
 And make sure you have time to negotiate a good price and contract, rather than caving due to pressing deadlines.

 - Create a reasonable and comprehensive plan.
 The vendor or implementation partner needs to provide you with a credible plan, and you need to add your own plans for things like communication, data setup and retraining.
-Most importantly, the plan needs to show all activities to deliver the business objectives, not just delivery of the tech, and should span all the resources and commitments, not just the supplier’s.
+Most importantly, the plan needs to show all activities to deliver the business objectives, not just delivery of the technology, and should span all the resources and commitments, not just the supplier’s.

 - Define target business processes.
 Working with the implementation partner, you need to design your target processes.
 Many ERP projects fail because companies try to configure new software to match the way they always have worked.
 This often leads to expensive custom programming.